AZJTZC/zenconsulting/content/english/project/Global Printers Producer.md

 Our client has realised the benefits from their digital transformation focusing on value-add and removing waste.
 More specifically,we enabled our client to achieve:
 1. A clear understanding of their ideal-state from the digital transformation, supported by processes and systems design
 2. Project governance to continue identifying, measuring and tracking inefficiencies in processes during the digital transformation
-3. An approach that collaborated and aligned stakeholders to clearly understanding their requirements before jumping to a solution
+3. An approach that collaborated and aligned stakeholders to clearly understanding their requirements before jumping to a solution.

 ### Our Difference
 We were the chosen partner for our client, offering unique services to provide process excellence and project governance that: